• Skip to primary navigation

 Once your corn chowder has cooled to room temperature, it can be refrigerated in an airtight container for up to 5 days.
 Alternatively, you may freeze it in a freezer-safe container for 1-2 months.
 When you’re ready to eat it, make sure to thaw it in the fridge overnight before heating it up on the stove at medium heat.
 Stir it occasionally while it warms up.
 You’ll know it’s ready when it starts to simmer and those aromatic scents fill the kitchen.

-Creamy potato soup with bacon, corn, and green onions in a slow cooker.
+Crock-Pot Corn Chowder with potatoes, corn, bacon, and green onions in a slow cooker.

 Serving Suggestions